hellobloom/core/README.md

 const inviter = inviteStruct[0];   // Should be Alice's address
 const recipient = inviteStruct[1]; // Should be 0x0 until Bob accepts
 ```

+## Sharing an Invite

+A private invite for another user is fascilitated via the private key generated specifically for the invite.
+To avoid confusion, we'll refer to this key as the "shared secret."

+After Alice submits her signature via the `createInvite` function, she should securely send the shared secret out of band with Bob.
+This invite model intentionally makes a tradeoff for the sake of user experience: if the shared secret is leaked to a malicious third party before the invite is accepted then the attacker can claim the user's invite.
+This is an important compromise to make in order to support an invite system that doesn't require knowing the ETH address of the user you are inviting.
+Requiring the inviter to know the recipients addres would add significant friction to onboarding new users.

+A well-built dApp can design the invite experience to reduce the risk of malicious users claiming invites.
+For example, when Alice creates an invite, the dApp can generate the shared secret and sign Alice's address server side.
+The invite can be stored along side a normal identifier such that Bob only has to visit `https://example.hellobloom.io/invite/123`.
+When Bob provides the address he would like to use on Bloom's platform, his address can be signed server side as well using the shared secret.
+As a final precaution, before Bob accepts the invite, the dApp can ask him to confirm his email by sending an additional confirmation link before signing his invite.
+This dApp architecture increases the cost significantly for stealing Bloom invites.
+Now an attacker would need to compromise our centralized database and also access the email accounts for each user with a pending invite.